CrossingsCon/crossingscon.org/_static/events/rules.md

 - All common spaces are wheelchair-accessible, and wheelchair-accessible bedrooms are available.
 - Public bathrooms are wheelchair accessible.
-- Priority seating will be available in panels to guests who are hard-of-hearing and/or have low vision.
+- Priority seating will be available in panels to attendees who are hard-of-hearing and/or have low vision.
 - Official Con text, such as a program book, etc, will be available digitally on crossingscon.org for ease of screen-reader access.
 - For the well-being of attendees with epilepsy, flashing lights from cameras, costumes, or presentation screens will be prohibited in panels and all other Con-specific spaces.